 Why Can’t I Get My Real Scores?

-My theory on why you cannot get your real scores is because Fico wants the banks to pay them and the consumer to pay them.
+My theory on why you cannot get your real scores is because Fico wants the banks to pay and the consumer to pay.
 That’s why, in my opinion, they sell the consumer one score and the banks another score, so they make twice the money.
 Sounds simple?
 Yes!
 That’s why Fico is worth 5 billion dollars!

-Enjoyed reading this post?
-Please sign up for our weekly newsletter to receive all our post straight to your inbox.
+Did you enjoy reading this post?
+Please sign up for our weekly newsletter to receive all our posts straight to your inbox.
 Sign up here.
 Thank you!